-NON-QUALIFIED TAX-EXEMPT OBLIGATIONS
+QUALIFIED TAX-EXEMPT OBLIGATIONS

-The City will NOT designate the Bonds as "qualified tax-exempt obligations" pursuant to Section 265 of the Internal Revenue Code of 1986, as amended, which permits financial institutions to deduct interest expenses allocable to the Bonds to the extent permitted under prior law.
+The City will designate the Bonds as qualified tax-exempt obligations for purposes of Section 265(b)(3) of the Internal Revenue Code of 1986, as amended.

 CONTINUING DISCLOSURE

 In order to assist the Underwriters in complying with the provisions of Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934 the City will enter into an undertaking for the benefit of the holders of the Bonds.
 A description of the details and terms of the undertaking is set forth in Appendix D of the Preliminary Official Statement.